 Following our previous point about making your brand reputable or trustworthy, a professional logo designer can save you precious time and money.
 You shouldn’t be discouraged in creating your own logo.
 However, if the logo doesn’t fully capture your business, that could pose a problem.
 Instead, work alongside a logo designer to help you mold your brand imagery into one logo based on your envisioned design or one you’ve created.
 Plus, you save money from rebranding over and over.

 They Help You With Brand Messaging Through One Image

 With one look, a logo can already tell your brand’s story or message.
 Even simple lettermark logos can tell you what the brand is about.
 If that’s the case for a business, then their designer has accomplished their mission.
 That’s how professional designers can help you with your brand.
 They know how to mix and match elements to create history or a background in one image.

 Graphic design apps can do so much in giving you iterations of one logo.
 AI logo designers give you thousands of generated images, but won’t really grasp what you need in an image.
 However, a professional logo designer will create various designs based on your design brief.
 They know how to iterate without deviating from your original brief.

 As you can see above, Penji can create impressive logos for any company in any industry.
 But Penji can do so much more than that.
 Our designers can produce beautifully-designed branding assets, such as business cards, labels, letterheads, and packaging.
 We don’t stop there,

 though.
 Penji can create advertising, marketing, illustrations, web designs, and 2D animated graphics!
 If you need these designs and more, subscribe to Penji today and try our service 30 days risk-free!
+Or order a one-off logo for only $75!
 See how Penji can make a difference with your graphics!